CSCC012023/final-project-s23-citrus/doc/sprint0/README.md

 cd citrus
 cp .env.template .env
 ```
 Populate the `.env` file with the relevant environment variables.
-Specifically, `DATABASE_URL` is required to run Citrus.
+Specifically, `DATABASE_URL`, a PostgreSQL connection string, is required to run Citrus.

 ---
 ## Running Citrus